 Tim Lake is the author of Hang on and Fly, an original narrative non-fiction story of the deadly and forgotten era of the first budget airlines in North America.
 A veteran of newspapers, radio, and television news reporting and anchoring, Tim is an upstate New Yorker who lives in eastern Pennsylvania and upstate New York where he researches and writes his books.
 He spent 21 years as a news anchor for the CBS and NBC-owned television station, WCAU-TV, in Philadelphia, the nation's 4th largest TV market.
 Previously he was a news anchor in Houston, Texas and Charleston, S.C.
-In 2016, Tim joined WTEN-TV in Albany, New York as primary co-anchor of the evening news for the ABC Television affiliate in New York State's Capital.
-Utilizing his personal background and connection with each region of upstate New York, in 2017 Tim became the host of Empire State Weekly, a talk show focusing on New York State issues and politics that airs on TV stations in Albany, Buffalo, Rochester, Syracuse, Utica, Binghamton, Elmira, Watertown, and Plattsburgh-Burlington.
+In 2016, Tim joined WTEN-TV in Albany, New York as primary co-anchor of the evening news for the ABC television affiliate in New York State's capital.
+Utilizing his personal background and connection with each region of upstate New York, in 2017 Tim became the host of Empire State Weekly (ESW), a news and interview show focusing on New York State issues and politics.
+ESW airson TV stations in Albany, Buffalo, Rochester, Syracuse, Utica, Binghamton, Elmira, Watertown, and Plattsburgh-Burlington.

 From a family of 13 whose German and Scandinavian ancestors settled in Philadelphia in 1733, and whose English ancestors settled in Newport, Rhode Island and Newtowne, Massachusetts (Cambridge) in the late 1600s, Tim splits his time between Chester County, Pennsylvania, New York's Capital Region, the eastern shore of Lake Ontario, and the Adirondack Mountains.